-There was a general consensus from stakeholders that wind and solar PV generation are the technologies which will lead this growth.
+There was a general consensus from stakeholders that wind and solar PV generation are the technologies which will lead this growth, with stakeholders seeing a greater growth in solar PV than wind.
 Stakeholders thought the need for storage would grow and potentially be co-located with other forms of generation, depending on local area demand.
+There was broad support amongst stakeholders for the storage capacity range the scenarios covered.

 Rural areas are anticipated to see more renewable generation than urban areas due to space requirements, however the size of the projects should also be considered.